Rainbow crossing: History

-The rainbow flag or gay pride flag, is associated with the LGBTQ community activities around the world.
+The rainbow flag or gay pride flag, is associated around the world as being a symbol of the LGBTQ community.

-The idea to create rainbow crosswalks appears to have first emerged in Taipei, Taiwan, in 2008.

-The first permanent rainbow crosswalks were introduced in West Hollywood as part of the 2012 Gay Pride Month celebrations.
+The idea to create a rainbow crossing appears to have first emerged in Taipei, Taiwan, in 2008.
+The first permanent rainbow crossing in the world was installed in time for the LA Pride Parade in June 2012 and there were two crossings that were installed on parallel sides of the road and the crossings sit alongside the LA Pride Parade route on Santa Monica Boulevard, West Hollywood.

-This inspired similar crossings in Sydney, Australia, the following year, as well as some temporary rainbow crossings in other cities such as Tel Aviv for a photo shoot to promote TYP: Ivri Lider and Johnny Goldstein, the act scheduled to headline the Gay Pride Parade's main concert.
+In 2013 the following year the Lord Mayor of Sydney commented that the rainbow crossing in West Hollywood inspired her to create a rainbow crossing in Darlinghurst, Sydney for the Sydney Gay and Lesbian Mardi Gras, and there have also been temporary rainbow crossings in other cities such as Tel Aviv for a photo shoot to promote TYP: Ivri Lider and Johnny Goldstein, the act scheduled to headline the Gay Pride Parade's main concert.
 These photos, reminiscent of the Beatles Abbey Road album cover were posted on Facebook and the crosswalk was repainted white a few hours later.

 Following some of the temporary and early permanent installations in 2012 and 2013, the symbolism of rainbow crossings has gained widespread adoption by cities around the world to celebrate the LGBTQ community with many having been made into permanent installations.
 With that they have also been subject to regular attacks and vandalism by people opposed to them.

+The first rainbow crossing in New Zealand was installed in Beach street Queenstown in 2018, and as of 2026 there are five permanent rainbow crossings in New Zealand.

+In May 2025, Florida Governor Ron DeSantis signed Senate Bill 1662 to keep "our transportation facilities free & clear of political ideologies."
+Soon after, the Florida Department of Transportation ordered the removal or rainbow crossings across the state.
+In at least one city, officials responded by installing rainbow colored bike racks in protest.

 Community protests and internet activism

-The removal of the crossing inspired a rainbow chalk community protest started by Sydney local James Brechney.
-People followed his lead by creating their own DIY rainbow crossings with chalk and sharing pictures on social media.

-The campaign also featured internet activism with the Facebook Page, DIY Rainbow.
-Pictures of chalk rainbow crossings from many places around the world appeared on social media including Paris, Shanghai, Pretoria, Thailand and Cambodia.
-Facebook would later credit DIY Rainbow as one of the top 10 pages of Facebook over its first 10 years.

 DIY Rainbow crossing protest movement in Australia

-The DIY rainbow crossing movement was a protest movement that emerged in Sydney, Australia, in 2013.
-The campaign involved individuals creating rainbow pedestrian crossings in chalk to protest the removal of a temporary rainbow crossing from Oxford Street.
-The temporary crossing was created by the City of Sydney as part of the 35th-anniversary celebration of the Sydney Mardi Gras.
+The DIY rainbow crossing movement was a protest movement that emerged in Sydney, Australia, in 2013 that involved people creating rainbow pedestrian crossings in chalk as well as engaging in internet activism to protest the removal of a rainbow crossing from Oxford Street Darlinghurst in the LGBTQIA+ district of Sydney.

-When the crossing was to be removed, the community protests and internet activism campaign emerged.
-In 2013, New South Wales' first permanent rainbow crossing was approved and installed on Lackey St, Summer Hill.
-In 2019, a permanent rainbow crossing was unveiled in Taylor Square, on the corner of Bourke and Campbell streets.

-Summer Hill Rainbow Crossing

-Support for the rainbow crossing spread across Sydney, including local communities.
-On 14 April 2013, in response to the removal of the Rainbow Crossing in Oxford St, Darlinghurst, parents and children from several local schools chalked a rainbow in the public square at Summer Hill, as part of the DIY Rainbow Crossing movement.
+The first rainbow crossing in Australia was created on Oxford st in the LGBTQIA+ suburb of Darlinghurst, in Sydney by the City of Sydney as part of the 35th-anniversary celebrations for the Sydney Mardi Gras and lasted from the 25 February 2013 to 10 April 2013.
+It has been commented that the "Rainbow crosswalks on Santa Monica Boulevard in West Hollywood were Lord Mayor Clover Moore's inspiration... ...[and] council hoped that the crossing would be just as successful as those on Santa Monica Boulevard and that public opinion would persuade the New South Wales roads minister to allow the crossing to remain in place."